 How to combine Ciprofloxacin and Azithromycin

-Azithromycin - drug antibacterialgroup, which traditionally refers to macrolides-azalides.
-There are no contraindications for the combination of Azithromycin with fluoroquinolones, since they are successfully combined in the treatment of a number of specific diseases.
+Azithromycin is a drug antibacterial group, which traditionally refers to azalide macrolides.
+There are no contraindications for the combination of Azithromycin with fluoroquinolones, as they are successfully combined in the treatment of a number of specific diseases.

 • pneumonia;